juliangut/slim-routing/README.md

 }
 ```

-* `middleware`, middleware instance or reference to middleware that will be extracted from the container
+* `middleware`, MiddlewareInterface class that will be extracted from the container

 ##### Transformer (Class and Method level)